oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 property.

 Non-updatable properties SHOULD be omitted from the request body.
-If they are provided, services MAY ignore the value in the request body or fail the request, for example if the value provided in the request body differs from the actual value known by the service.
+If they are provided, services MUST either ignore the values in the request body or fail the request, for example if the provided values do not match the actual values known by the service.

 Non-updatable properties include (and are not limited to)